AdobeDocs/advertising.sv-SE/help/dsp/campaign-management/ads/ad-qa.md

 # Granska annonsinformation med kalkylblad

 Du kan hämta information om alla annonser i en kampanj i XLSX-format (Excel-kalkylblad) för granskning.
-Informationen omfattar annonsinställningarna och tillhörande placeringar.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what? -->
+Bland detaljerna finns annonsinställningarna och tillhörande placeringar.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what? -->

 >[!NOTE]
 >